Botspot/wor-flasher/README.md

 ```
 list_devs
 ```
-- `get_uuid` - Get the latest Windows update ID for either Windows 10 or Windows 11
+- `get_bid` - Get the latest Windows build ID for either Windows 10 or Windows 11
 Input: "`10`" or "`11`"
 Usage:
 ```
-get_uuid 11
+get_bid 11
 ```
 - `get_space_free` - Get the available disk space of a folder
 Input: path to folder to check